onzfonz/comp227/src/content/5/en/part5a.md

 ### Saving the token to the browser's local storage

-Our application has a flaw: if we refresh the page (***F5***), the user's login information disappears.
+While we should celebrate our progress, you may also notice that our application has a bug.

+Don't see the bug yet?
+Try to refresh the page (***F5***).

+Notice how ***the user's login information disappeared after refreshing the page**.
-This flaw also slows down development, since when we test creating new tasks, we have to keep logging in.
+This bug also slows down development, because we have to keep logging in everytime...even when testing task creation.

 This problem is easily solved by saving the login details to [**local storage**](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.